Skip to content

 1. SSH into your server and navigate to the home directory of the user you want to run Mealie as.
 If that is your current user, you can use cd ~ to ensure you're in the right directory.

-2. Create a directory called docker and navigate into it: mkdir docker && cd docker (this is optional, if you organizer your docker installs separate from everything else)
+2. Create a directory called docker and navigate into it: mkdir docker && cd docker (this is optional, if you organize your docker installs separate from everything else)

 3. Do the same for mealie: mkdir mealie && cd mealie